ScioShield/sibyl-gpt/README.md

 - Unit tests
 - Snyk monitoring
 - ~~Debug mode should also show what endpoints the script is connecting to e.g. `Connecting to: atomicfirefly:5601`~~ Working as expected
-- Think about LangChain and how to integrate this system with a "long term memory" vector database like Pinecone or Elastic's vector store (so the whole returned alert can be stored not just the small subsection we send to OpenAI), this way if an alert has been raised before can use that result as an example (more broadly not all items *need* to be sent to the OpenAI's API so a smart way of filtering it will save a lot of $$$)
+- ~~Think about LangChain and how to integrate this system with a "long term memory" vector database like Pinecone or Elastic's vector store (so the whole returned alert can be stored not just the small subsection we send to OpenAI), this way if an alert has been raised before can use that result as an example (more broadly not all items *need* to be sent to the OpenAI's API so a smart way of filtering it will save a lot of $$$)~~My initial experiments with Haystack are [here](https://github.com/ScioShield/sibyl-haystack)
 - Maybe have a way to chose what type of data to send to OpenAI (So can be only alert related, alert and host related, alert and exact process related, etc.)
 - Generalizing the script to work with other SIEMs like Splunk